mreimann1/ble-acceleration-service/README.md

 The Data Visualization tool used for this project is [plotly.js](https://plotly.com/javascript/).

+./ElectronApp/graph/plotlygraph.js can be run as a standalone html page to plot the graph.

 ## Usage

 This repo is meant to show an overview of all pieces of the project.
 Familiarity with the tools used is expected.